ML4QTech/Collection/README.md

 - [Stable Baselines](https://stable-baselines.readthedocs.io)
 and many more

-## AI for Quantum Technology - Repos from the Community
+## II) AI for Quantum Technology - Repos from the Community

 Here we collect repositories that demonstrate works on AI in quantum technology.
 If you have additonal suggestions, please make a PR or send to [ML4QTech@mpl.mpg.de](ML4QTech@mpl.mpg.de)